lydiaart/Horiseon/README.md

-# HTML CSS Git Challenge: Code Refactor
+# Horiseon

 ## Description

-This assignment is to refactor an existing site to make it more accessible.
-As a student, I need to select meaningful semantic HTML element to make the site optimize for search engines.
+This assignment is to refactor an existing site to make it more accessible including sight-impaired people.
+As a developer, I need to select meaningful semantic HTML element to make the site optimize for search engines.

 ## Table of Contents